Location: Ranau, West Coast Division of Sabah, Malaysia

 Our individual e-ticket

 From this point we were able to identify our guides.
-They will be the ones to certify that we had completed the climb.
+They were the ones who certified that we had completed the climb.
 In fact, they are also signatory of our Climber's completion certificate.
 In the park's headquarters, one can rent for trekking poles.

 Boarding the park's van heading to the Timpohon Gate